-Furthermore, we expect to finance the Capital Acquisition through the sale of shares of common stock in this offering and an additional \$40 million of borrowings under our Term Loan Agreement.
+Furthermore, we expect to finance the Capital Acquisition through the Equity Offering and an additional \$40 million of borrowings under our Term Loan Agreement.

-The presence of these additional securities trading in the public market as well as the shares of the Company's common stock that may be issued pursuant to the Offer and Consent Solicitation, may have an adverse effect on the market price of the Company's common stock.
+The presence of these additional securities trading in the public market as well as the shares of the Company's common stock that may be issued pursuant to this exchange offer may have an adverse effect on the market price of the Company's common stock.